 Research Training Program

-The program offers fellowships to two predoctoral students and three postdoctoral trainees to work on projects relating to the skin (cancer and inflammation).
+The program offers fellowships to two predoctoral students and three postdoctoral trainees to work on projects relating to the skin (cancer and inflammation); to date, 18 predoctoral and 36 postdoctoral trainees have been funded through this program.
+Currently, it features 18 primary and secondary mentors, bringing together labs from the Departments of Dermatology, Cell, Developmental & Cancer Biology, Molecular & Medical Genetics, Molecular Microbiology & Immunology, and Biomedical Engineering, all with an interest in cutaneous biology research.
+Currently, all our appointed trainees are pursuing projects related to melanoma.
 Several of the trainees have gone on to faculty positions at other universities and all have continued to work in the health sciences.

 Dermatology is by nature interdisciplinary, involving multiple cell types (epithelial, stromal, endothelial and immune cells) and multiple treatment approaches (medical, genetic, immunological and surgical).
 Although based in the Department of Dermatology, the program gathers mentors from the Departments of Cell & Developmental Biology, Molecular & Medical Genetics, Molecular Microbiology & Immunology, Hematology & Medical Oncology, Biochemistry & Molecular Biology, Public Health & Preventive Medicine and the new OHSU Knight Cancer Institute Cancer Biology Program.